 Let’s start with the most obvious methods of working out.
 Taking out a gym membership and heading out to the gym.
 You can do a variety of workouts and exercises in a gym environment.

 You can head into strength training and lift weights; strength training is recommended for those who want to build muscle and tone up while losing weight.
 Plus, strength training can help you retain mobility as you get older and help you out in your senior years.
-You can choose to do cardio workouts using one of the machines, such as the elliptical or treadmill, or you can join any classes they run while you get those essential minutes clocked up.
+You can choose to do cardio exercises using machines like the elliptical or treadmill, or join one of the available classes to get those essential minutes clocked up.

 Home Workouts